lousyphreak/wiiuquake2/README.md

 ## Bugs

-- Switching mods crashes game once a game has been loaded You can switch while the initial video is played and the demo levels have not yet been loaded
+- Currently none known

 ### Cemu Bug

-There is a bug in the Cemu PPC recompiler (i think), that causes endian conversion for floats to fail, if you run into this you can compile with a define `__FLOAT_HACK__` (see in CMakeLists.txt), or run Cemu with `--force-interpreter`.
+There is a bug in the Cemu PPC recompiler (i think), that causes endian conversion for floats to fail, if you run into this you can compile with a define `__FLOAT_HACK__`, or run Cemu with `--force-interpreter`.
 This also does not affect real hardware.

-(Yes, i am preparing a bug report with a minimal repro)

 ## Added CVars